 “I can find a way to express myself and get my needs met.”

 *Initially, saying affirmations may feel awkward or uncomfortable or untrue.
 I have found that the more uncomfortable it feels, then the more likely this is an area that needs our attention.
-I suggest to still try saying it or create a new one that feels more comfortable and appropriate.
+You may still try it out or create a new one that feels more comfortable and truer to you.

 5. Express Gratitude